RudraveerMandal/POGchain/docs/software/commands.md

   blob is a base64 encoded XDR serialized 'TransactionEnvelope', and it returns a JSON object with the following properties
   status:
-    * "PENDING" - transaction is being considered by consensus
+    * "PENDING" - transaction is being considered by validation
     * "DUPLICATE" - transaction is already PENDING
     * "ERROR" - transaction rejected by transaction engine
         error: set when status is "ERROR".